-The Office of Academic Service-Learning (AS-L) at St. John's University is committed to providing resources and tools for faculty to be able to incorporate academic service-learning effectively into their courses.
+The Office of Community Engaged Learning at St. John's University is committed to providing resources and tools for faculty to be able to incorporate academic service-learning effectively into their courses.

-Please find information on how to get started with AS-L in the subsections below.
+Please find information on how to get started with CEL in the subsections below.

-The Faculty Advisory Board was created to oversee and maintain the academic integrity of the Academic Service-Learning program at St. John's.
-Members of the Faculty Advisory Board serve as academic consultants, responsible for furthering the Academic Service-Learning pedagogy and the University Mission within their individual colleges.
+The Faculty Advisory Board was created to oversee and maintain the academic integrity of the Community Engaged Learning program at St. John's.
+Members of the Faculty Advisory Board serve as academic consultants, responsible for furthering the Community Engaged Learning and the University Mission within their individual colleges.

 Please feel free to contact the representative from your college for more information on how to best include academic service-learning in your discipline.